tcoopman/irmin-tutorial/src/GettingStartedOCaml.md

 module Git_store = Irmin_unix.Git.FS.KV(Irmin.Contents.Json)
 ```

-These examples are using a [Irmin.KV]( https://mirage.github.io/irmin/irmin/Irmin/module-type-KV/index.html) store which is a specialization of [Irmin.S](https://mirage.github.io/irmin/irmin/Irmin/module-type-S/index.html) with string list keys, string branches and no metadata.
+These examples are using [Irmin.KV]( https://mirage.github.io/irmin/irmin/Irmin/module-type-KV/index.html), which is a specialization of [Irmin.S](https://mirage.github.io/irmin/irmin/Irmin/module-type-S/index.html) with string list keys, string branches and no metadata.

 The following example is the same as the first, using `Irmin_mem.Make` instead of `Irmin_mem.KV`: